openstack/ironic/doc/source/admin/drivers/irmc.rst

 Supported platforms
 ===================
-This driver supports FUJITSU PRIMERGY BX S4 or RX S8 servers and above.
+This driver supports FUJITSU PRIMERGY RX M4 servers and above.

-- PRIMERGY BX920 S4
-- PRIMERGY BX924 S4
-- PRIMERGY RX300 S8

 When ``irmc`` power interface is used, Soft Reboot (Graceful Reset) and Soft Power Off (Graceful Power Off) are only available if